page 8

 What a stark protest against the so-called progress that today ravages our world!
 How could anyone who penned such a poignant verse be forgotten so quickly?

-"Whatever became of Stevedore Steve?" is a question I have asked for a dozen years while others were concerned with Stompin' tom and his disappearance from the Canadian recording scene.
+"Whatever became of Stevedore Steve?" is a question I have asked for a dozen years while others were concerned with Stompin' Tom and his disappearance from the Canadian recording scene.

-In 1975 Steve Foote of Saint John soared to Number One on the Canadian charts with a song Lester The Lobster, scratched off in 15 minutes on a railroad car.
+In 1975 Steve Foote of Saint John soared to Number One on the Canadian charts with a song 'Lester The Lobster', scratched off in 15 minutes in a railroad car.

-Steve wrote hundreds of songs, many of them published by Crown-Vetch, Skinner's Pond and other houses associated with his recording company, Boot, but only fifty or so were released on his four albums and a bevy of forty fives that the Dominion and Boot labels issued on vinyl.
+Steve wrote hundreds of songs, many of them published by Crown-Vetch, Skinner's Pond and other houses associated with his recording company, Boot, but only fifty or so were released on his four albums and a bevy of forty-fives that the Dominion and Boot labels issued on vinyl.

-He wrote such biting anthmns (sic) on the ecology as Cat Tracks On The Mountain and the Mountain & This Old Man, rollicking children's songs like Lester The Lobster and Salamander Tug, and such tributes to the Canadian worker as Minto Miners and Hard Workin' Men. he was honoured by Minto for his song tribute to the town and its miners.
+He wrote such biting anthmns (sic) on the ecology as Cat Tracks On The Mountain and the Mountain & This Old Man, rollicking children's songs like Lester The Lobster and Salamander Tug, and such tributes to the Canadian worker as Minto Miners and Hard Workin' Men.
+He was honoured by Minto for his song tribute to the town and its miners.
 He was also treated royally here in his home town, during an early Loyalist Days and driven through the city in an open horse drawn coach for the annual parade while one of his songs was used as the event's theme and radio and TV interviews and tributes were done.

 A publicity picture from Steve's early Boot years showed him beside an eight foot bulletin board entirely covered by press clippings and magazine articles which had been published about him.